 What is the Turing Scheme?

-The Turing Scheme is the UK government’s scheme which provides funding to enable students to study and work abroad.
+The Turing Scheme is the UK Government’s scheme which provides funding to enable students to study and work abroad.
 The scheme allows students the opportunity to develop new skills, gain international experience, boost employability, gain a better understanding of different cultures and improve upon or learn to speak a new language.

 Where can I go?

-What countries can I go to?
+Which countries can I go to?

 The Turing Scheme is a fully international scheme and can allow participants to travel anywhere in the world as long as foreign travel advice provided by the Foreign, Commonwealth and Development Office (FCDO) is followed.